pvnovarese/jenkins-grype-blog/README.md

 - Create a credential so we can push images into Docker Hub:
 	- go to manage jenkins -> manage credentials
 	- click “global” and “add credentials”
-	- Use your Docker Hub username and password (get an access token from Docker Hub if you are using multifactor authentication), and set the ID of the credential to “Docker Hub”.
+	- Use your Docker Hub username and password (get an access token from Docker Hub if you are using multifactor authentication), and set the ID of the credential to “docker-hub”.

 ## Part 2: Get Grype
 We can download the binaries directly into our bind mount directory we created we spun up the jenkins container: